 Tradition has it that James made his way over to Spain to preach the Gospel until one day, feeling discouraged by the locals’ lack of commitment, Mary appeared to him atop a marble pilar and instructed him to return to Jerusalem.
 He did but was beheaded by King Herod Agrippa in 44AD.
 For some reason, this prompted his followers to send his body back to Spain in an unmanned stone boat to be buried in what is today Santiago.
 When nearing Galicia, a storm (unsurprisingly) sank the boat and James’ body disappeared beneath the waves.
 Some time later it washed ashore covered in scallop shells.
 Another version has it that his disciples sailed the boat up the river Ulla to Iria Flavia (present day Padrón) where Queen Lupa lived.
 The disciples asked her for help in burying his body but instead she had them imprisoned.
 Miraculously they escaped so Lupa converted to Christianity and gave them oxen to carry the body to wherever the divinely inspired cattle decided to stop.

-Centuries passed and his burial place was forgotten – that is until 814 when the hermit Pelayo saw a shower of stars in a field in Libredón.
+Centuries passed and his burial place was forgotten – that is until 814 when the hermit Pelayo saw a shower of stars over a field in Libredón.
 The stars led him to three tombs, one of which contained a corpse with its head under its arm.
 The news of the saint’s discovered remains soon spread to King Alfonso II of Asturias and Galicia who began the construction of a chapel on the site that was to eventually become the glorious Romanesque cathedral of Santiago de Compostela.
 St James’ feast day is celebrated on the 25th July and he is the patron saint of pilgrims, fishermen and labourers, and of Spain itself, which just goes to show how powerful and inspiring a legend can be.

 The figure of Saint James was particularly powerful and inspiring for the reconquest when the Christians were unifying themselves in their effort to push the Muslims further back south during the Middle Ages.
 James took on the image of a warrior knight brandishing a sword from the back of a white horse, and the Order of Santiago with its Cross of Saint James was created in the 12th century as an incentive to join the fight.
 This particular icon, that became known as matamoros (moorkiller), was supposed to have appeared to Ramiro I in the year 844 during a dream, telling him to attack the Muslims in the Battle of Clavijo, promising to ride with them and lead them to victory.
 When the conquistadors conquered the Americas in the 16th and 17th centuries, they took this warrior saint with them as their protector and founded many places in his name.